gxi-rs/gxi/README.md

 Since the framework is a compiler, therefore, it allows mixing of platform dependent and independent components, i.e the framework provides components like `div`, `h1` (platform dependent) and [React Native](https://reactnative.dev/) like platform-independent components like `Text` and `View`.
-Therefore making the code portable without losing deep control of the native system.
+Therefore, making the code portable without losing deep control of the native system.

 ## Platforms

 + [X] Desktop (GTK) Windows, Mac and Linux
 + [X] Web `wasm32-unknown-unknown`
-+ [X] Platform Independent (Web and GTK)
++ [ ] Platform Independent (Web and GTK)
 + [ ] Android
 + [ ] Ios